build-trust/ockam/implementations/rust/ockam/ockam_entity/README.md

 Ockam is a library for building devices that communicate securely, privately and trustfully with cloud services and other devices.

-Entity is an abstraction over Profiles and Vaults, easing the use of these primitives in authentication and authorization APIs.
+Identity is an abstraction easing use of authentication and authorization APIs.

 ## Crate Features